Contact Us for a Free Consultation (213) 542-0979

 Did you commit a half-time crime where you probably end up doing somewhere between 10% and 25% in the county jail if you end up getting probation?
 Did you commit a serious or violent felony where you're going to be ordered to serve 80% or 85% of the time in prison?

-You also want to look at Proposition 57 which is now allowing people to serve a fraction of the time even if they go to prison on the time.
-So the sentencing, the percentages of time have gotten very complicated and they've changed multiple times just over the course of the last six months as I put this post in 2020.
+You also want to look at Proposition 57, which is now allowing people to serve a fraction of the time even if they go to prison on time.
+So the sentencing and the percentages of time have gotten very complicated, and they've changed multiple times just over the course of the last six months, as I put this post in 2020.

-So, these are things you have to look at, you have to consider, discuss with your attorney and make a good decision on exactly how you're going to proceed with the case, what type of factors your attorney is going to argue related to your sentencing and your punishment in your criminal case in Los Angeles.
+So, these are things you have to look at; you have to consider and discuss with your attorney and make a good decision on exactly how you're going to proceed with the case, what type of factors your attorney is going to argue related to your sentencing and your punishment in your criminal case in Los Angeles.

 Menu